Tracing debtors in the UK

 The best way to locate a debtor

-The best way to locate a debtors address is to firstly obtain the following information as highlighted earlier in this article
+The best way to locate a debtors address is to first obtain the following information as highlighted earlier in this article

 - The last known addresses of the debtor

 - If available the full date of birth of the debtor

 With the above information points on your debtor’s identity, an expert debtor tracing company will be able to locate the debtor’s current residential address in just 24 hours which will allow you to proceed with a letter before action and litigation action if appropriate.

 An experienced debtor tracing agency such as Findukpeople will also be able to obtain the financial status of a debtor which will show what assets and liabilities a debtor currently has.
 This is vital information for any debt recovery case as it will identify assets of high worth and will enhance the ability of your appointed enforcement agent to use the identified asset as leverage to get your outstanding debt paid back.